Beginner air plant care

 Types

-Tillandsia Caput-Medusae Care
+Tillandsia Caput-Medusae Care Guide

 Care notes for Tillandsia caput-medusae, including its twisting leaves, watering, and drying needs.